 After they spend their precious time with their introduction, respond with your own script rather than responding to anything they have said.

 For example, you can say:

 “I’m so glad you called!
 Do I have an opportunity for you!
 I have a plan that will help you get out of your demanding telemarketing job and start enjoying life.
 I'll tell you about it.”

 Keep going on with this.
 I gave you a start.
 Improvise the rest yourself.
 You can do this.

 The important thing is to keep going.
 Do not ask questions and stop.
-This will only give the telemarketer a chance to say something.
-That’s not what you want.
-You don’t ever want to give up control.
-In most cases you won’t need to keep going very long.
-They will just hand up.
-But again, you will feel satisfied.
+That will only give the telemarketer a chance to say something, and that’s not what you want to allow.
+Remember, you don’t ever want to give up control.
+That's what they are trained to do, but you can overpower them once you know the trick.

 When they have an experience like the examples I’ve described above, they will just want to get rid of your number.
 It’s not worth anything to them.
 Not even to sell to another telemarketer.

 © 2019 Glenn Stok